jundalisay/superblist/content/en/help.md

 - adding links to our posts or books on your website
   - [https://pantrypoints.com](https://pantrypoints.com).
 This is the practical aspect
   - [https://superphysics.org](https://superphysics.org).
 This is the theoretical aspect
-- clikcing the ads on this website, to give us a tiny ad revenue
+- cliching the ads on this website, to give us a tiny ad revenue
 <!-- - going to [pantrypoints.com](https://pantrypoints.com) and submitting a contact form under 'Join the Change' -->
 - referring organizations, universities, or volunteers who might be interested.
 At the moment, we have volunteers in the following cities where we have tested our system:
   - Hanoi